 Putter Buying Guide

 Roughly ⅓ to ½ of the shots that you hit in a round of golf will be with your putter.
-For this reason it is important for you to choose the right one.
+For this reason, you need to choose the right one.

 Finding a putter that you find visually appealing and that gives you confidence will go some way to improving your putting.
-There are a number of other factors to consider when making a decision on a putter purchase.
+There are several other factors to consider when deciding on a putter purchase.

 The three main components of the putter are the head, shaft and grip.
 As with every other golf club putters also have a hosel which is where the putter shaft is attached to the head.